 Chicken and Rice with Mushrooms

 How to Make Chicken and Rice With Mushrooms

-3. Saute: Add your onions to skillet and cook for 2 minutes.
-Add the chicken and sprinkle the seasoning over it all.
-Continue to cook the chicken for about 5 minutes until they’re golden brown on all sides.
-Stir in the mushrooms and cook for another 4 minutes stirring frequently.
-Add the garlic last and stir constantly until it smells amazing.
+- Saute: Add your onions to the skillet and cook for 2 minutes.
+Add the chicken and seasonings, and continue to cook until the chicken is golden brown on all sides.
+Stir in the mushrooms and cook for another 4 minutes, stirring frequently.
+Add the garlic last and stir constantly for about 15 seconds.

-4. Rice and Broth: Add the rice and cook for 1 more minute.
-Add the chicken broth and increase the heat to high, bringing the mixture to a boil.
+- Rice and Broth: Add the rice and cook for 1 more minute.
+Stir in the chicken broth and increase the heat to high to bring the mixture to a boil.

-6. Rest: Remove the skillet from the oven and let it stand for 5 minutes.
-Garnish with parmesan and fresh herbs and enjoy!
+- Rest: Remove the skillet from the oven and let it stand for 5 minutes.
+Garnish the chicken and rice with Parmesan and fresh herbs and enjoy!

 It doesn’t get much better than a one pot chicken and rice dish!
 Here are a few tips and tricks to make sure it comes out perfectly every time.

-• Rice.
+- Rice.
 Definitely use a long grain rice for this dish.
 You can use Jasmine or Basmati rice without having to modify the amount of liquid.
-Don’t go for a short grain rice or risotto.
-It won’t be nearly as good.
+Don’t go for a short grain rice or risotto; keep that for my shrimp risotto recipe!

 What to Serve With Chicken and Rice

-Really, this chicken and rice recipe is a complete meal in one pan.
-If you’re wanting something green to go along, you could saute up some sauteed garlic butter green beans or roast some broccoli.
-I like to serve a fresh side salad with most meals at dinner time.
+Really, this chicken and rice recipe is a complete meal in one pan, but a piece of cheesy garlic bread should always be an option!
+If you’re wanting something green to go along, make my sauteed green beans or roast some broccoli.
+I like to serve a fresh side salad or Caesar salad with most meals at dinner time.

 You may also opt to have the chicken and mushrooms but serve them instead with your favorite pasta.
 Orzo would be great with this!
-Riced cauliflower or zoodles would also be super yummy!
+Riced cauliflower or zoodles will also work!

 How to Store and Reheat Leftovers

-• When you’re ready to reheat it, bring it to a simmer in a skillet over low heat.
+- Reheat.
+When you’re ready to reheat it, bring it to a simmer in a skillet over low heat.
 Allow it to simmer until your chicken is heated through.
 Stir frequently.
-If it seems to have dried out a bit, throw in some water or chicken stock to loosen things up.
+If it seems to have dried out a bit, drizzle in a bit of water or chicken stock to loosen it up.

+Chicken and Rice with Mushrooms